 Changing positions

-Change your position every hour while awake, or as directed by your nurse.
+Change your position every hour while you are awake, or as directed by your healthcare provider.
 It’s important to move often to prevent problems like a lung infection, blood clots, and weak muscles.

 Walking

-• It’s normal to feel dizzy and uncomfortable when you first get up.
-Move slowly and if you have too much pain or dizziness, tell your nurse or physical therapist.
+- It’s normal to feel dizzy and uncomfortable when you first get up.
+Move slowly.
+If you have too much pain or dizziness, tell your nurse or physical therapist.

 If you have any questions about these exercises, please ask your physical therapist or nurse.